aryanbethman/ListContainer/README.md

-# ListContainer — Submission Report
+# Functional-OO Assignment
 **CS F301 POPL Assignment | November 2025**

+**By:** Aryan Bethmangalkar (2023A7PS0433G)
 **Team:** Solo
-**Member:** Aryan Bethmangalkar (2023A7PS0433G)

 ---

-## Abstract (one paragraph)
+## Abstract
-This project extends a from-scratch C++ list container library with a small Functional-OO layer: template functions for functional operations (map, filter, reduce), utility aggregators, file I/O for reading and tokenizing plain text, basic search and sort algorithms, and a keyword-frequency analysis tool which is the primary deliverable for the assignment.
+This project extends a from-scratch C++ list container library, made in the first assignment, with a small Functional-OO layer: template functions for functional operations (map, filter, reduce), utility aggregators, file I/O for reading and tokenizing plain text, basic search and sort algorithms, and a keyword-frequency analysis tool which is the primary deliverable for the assignment.
 The code is modular, tested, and accompanied by an interactive CLI demo and concise documentation.

 ---